jGDarkness/physics_simulator/designs/feature_design_1.0.md

 5. Be able to display a 4D object with points on each vertex inside a rendering window.

 ## Basic Interface Layout and Elements
+Note: The elements listed below don't need to be complete for the feature design 1.0, but at least functional placeholders need to be implemented so that future features can be implemented and integrated as needed.

 - Application Window
 - Title Bar with window controls
 - Menu Bar